dikiopolos/RtCampQAE/README.md

     <br><br>

  2. ADD JARs to RtCampQAE Build Path
-    - Right-click on RtCampQAE > click Build Path > Configure Build Path
+    - Rightclick on RtCampQAE > click Build Path > Configure Build Path
     - Click Libraries tab > Classpath > Add External JARs
     - Navigate to the local folder where you extracted/saved the JARs.
       - Add Selenium and JUnit JARs: